j-gopal/switch-dns/README.md

 To-Do List
 ----------
 - Allow new DNS groups to be added on the fly: `switch-dns add <group>`
+- Find a way to alias `python switch_dns.py ...` to simply `switch-dns ...` in the command line
 - Add setup.py